WUSTL-Biol4220/home/labs/lab_03.md

-# Lab 02A
+# Lab 03

-*Lab 02A GitHub Classroom link:* https://classroom.github.com/a/4ZJF3Kfx
+*Lab 03 GitHub Classroom link:* https://classroom.github.com/a/5pGJRF0e

-In this lab, we'll learn the basics of the version control software, `git`, and how to use `git` with [GitHub](https://github.com).
-Using `git` to manage your code or other projects becomes natural with practice.
-However, it can feel complicated at times.
-If you feel nervous about a certain command, you can always create a "test example" like what we'll use below to understand how the commands work in a safe environment.
-The other good news is that, generally, `git` itself does not forget the versioned history of files its watching; that means that even if you do make a mistake, its almost certain that you can recover from a previously saved version.
+In this lab, we'll learn the basics for using the version control software, `git`, and how to use `git` with [GitHub](https://github.com).
+Using `git` to manage your code or other projects becomes natural with practice, but it can feel complicated or overwhelming when you first begin to use the tool.
+If you are nervous about how to use a certain command, you can always create a "test example" like what we'll use below to understand how the commands work in a safe environment.
+The other good news is that, generally, `git` itself does not forget the versioned history of files its watching; that means that even if you do make a mistake, it's almost certain that you can recover from a previously saved version.
 That's the beauty of version control.

 The major tasks to complete for Lab 02A are
 1. Exploring `git` basics